 The Spanish carried John Clark to Madrid.
 He was interrogated for four years in an effort to make him into a spy, then finally exchanged for de Molina.
 Ensign Marco Antonio de Perez died while in Virginia, and the English pilot was hanged as a traitor.
 Clarke returned to sailing between England and North America, and was the pilot of the Mayflower in 1620.
-The Virginia Company gave him land, but he died soon after coming to Virginia in 1623.8
+The Virginia Company gave him land, but he died soon after coming to Virginia in 1623.11

 Spanish spies in London continued to report about the Virginia Company's supply expeditions, and regularly noted the weakness of the colony and the opportunity for the Spanish to destroy it.
 The English ambassador in Madrid was aware of Spanish interests and decisions, through his own network of informants.
-In 1613 the English ambassador wrote King James I that Spanish officials had assessed recently the threat of the Jamestown colony:9
+In 1613 the English ambassador wrote King James I that Spanish officials had assessed recently the threat of the Jamestown colony:12

 Spanish official chose to avoid that risk.
-Even if the English managed to survive in Virginia, the Spanish suspected that there would be inadequate profits from the colony to justify the creation of strong military capabilities that might threatened Spanish interests in the Caribbean or the sailings of the treasure fleet.
+Even if the English managed to survive in Virginia, the Spanish suspected that it would struggle rather than thrive.
+There would be inadequate profits from the colony to justify England creating strong military capabilities in North America that might threatened Spanish interests in the Caribbean or Florida.